woyaofacai/FastECS/README.md

 * **DeleteEntityEvent**:  triggered when an entity is destroyed.

 ### Customize Memory Allocator
-By default, TinyECS employs C standard functions, *malloc* and *free* , to allocate and release memory for entities and components.
+By default, FastECS employs C standard functions, *malloc* and *free* , to allocate and release memory for entities and components.
 If you want to design your own memory management strategy and rewrite allocation algorithms, please consider defining a new memory-allocate class that implements **IChunkMemoryAllocator** interface.
 To use your customized one, call *SetChunkMemoryAllocator* and pass your own allocator pointer:

 ```C++
 class MyChunkMemoryAllocator : public IChunkMemoryAllocator